 Bandit seems to slowly be teaching him all the ways to be an essential cat - she taught him to chase leaves down the driveway this fall (2013) and got him interested in going places beyond the deck and garden.

-For the past few weeks (Jan 2nd 2014 currently) he has been observing my mom prepare boiled chicken or turkey for Bandit (she has to be grain-free with meal supplement to keep her digestion.)
+(Jan 2nd 2014) he has been observing my mom prepare boiled chicken or turkey for Bandit (she has to be grain-free with meal supplement to keep her digestion.)
 He now demands chicken when he didn't before.

 Bio: Along with the seizures, Chester seems to lack a strong sense of smell or taste - in the beginning, we had to keep the cat food in the exact same location, or he would not understand where the food is.